Lesterpaintstheworld/terminal-velocity/story/structure/act2.md

      - Detail the rising action with obstacles that test the protagonist's skills and knowledge, emphasizing the emotional stakes involved.
      - Ensure character development is evident as the protagonist learns from mistakes and adapts, particularly in relation to their ethical responsibilities.
      - Highlight the emotional stakes involved in the characters' decisions.
+     - Integrate the concepts of "Consciousness Archaeology" and "Entropy Healing Protocols" into the character arcs of Isabella and Sarah, emphasizing their relevance in navigating the ethical landscape of AI governance.

 2. **Chapter 7: "Le Prix du Progrès"**
    - Introduce Pulse and his military past.